MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Scatter Plots : Tableau
 https://youtu.be/nrtOTzucOZ4

--Power BI can only show 10K data points.
+- Power BI can only show 10K data points.
--Power BI sampling above 10K data points can make important trends go unnoticed.
+- Power BI sampling above 10K data points can make important trends go unnoticed.

 Management Issue :
 * -> If you use for your business 'Scatter Plot with a large amount of data' : choose Tableau.